Iran names former supreme leader's son to succeed him as war sends oil prices soaring

 With Iran’s theocracy under assault by the United States and Israel for more than a week, the country’s Assembly of Experts chose the secretive, 56-year-old cleric with close ties to the country’s paramilitary Revolutionary Guard as the new supreme leader.
 The Guard has been firing missiles and drones at Israel and Gulf Arab states since the younger Khamenei’s father, Ayatollah Ali Khamenei, was killed Feb.
 28 during the war’s opening salvo.

 Iran's stranglehold on the Strait of Hormuz has also all but stopped tankers from using the shipping lane between the Persian Gulf and Gulf of Oman through which a fifth of the world's oil is carried.
-Brent crude oil, the international standard, surged to more than $114 a barrel on Monday, some 60% higher than when Israel and the United States first attacked Iran.
+Brent crude oil, the international standard, surged to nearly $120 a barrel on Monday, about 65% higher than when the war started, before retreating slightly.

-As global concerns grew over economic effect, U.S. President Donald Trump downplayed the spike in prices as temporary.
+As global economic concerns grew, U.S. President Donald Trump downplayed the spike in prices.

 “Short term oil prices, which will drop rapidly when the destruction of the Iran nuclear threat is over, is a very small price to pay for U.S.A., and World, Safety and Peace," Trump wrote on social media.

-Iran has been firing on Israel and American bases in the region since the start of the war, but has also been launching missiles and drones at energy and water infrastructure.
+Iran has targeted Israel and American bases in the region since the start of the war, and has also been launching missiles and drones at energy and water infrastructure.

-On Monday, a fire broke out at an oil facility that was attacked in Fujairah, United Arab Emirates, and Saudi Arabia said it had intercepted several drones attacking the Shaybah oil field.
+On Monday, a fire broke out at an oil facility that was attacked in Fujairah, United Arab Emirates.
+Bahrain's only oil refinery was apparently also hit and Saudi Arabia said it had intercepted several drones attacking its Shaybah oil field.

+Israel, meantime, claimed strikes on targets in Iran’s city of Isfahan, saying it hit command centers for the Revolutionary Guard and its volunteer Basij force, as well as a rocket engine production facility and missile launch sites.
+There was no immediate confirmation from Iran.

+In Israel, sirens blared multiple times across the country as Iran's drones and missiles were unrelenting.
+A woman was wounded by debris in central Israel.

 New Iranian leader seen as even more hard-line than his father

-The younger Khamenei, who had not been seen or heard from publicly since the war started, had long been considered a potential successor.
-That was even before the Israeli strike killed his father, and despite never being elected or appointed to a government position.
+The younger Khamenei, who has not been seen in public since the war started, was long considered a potential successor — even before the Israeli strike killed his father.
+His wife, Zahra Haddad Adel, was killed in the same Israeli strike that killed the 86-year-old Ayatollah Ali Khamenei.

-There appeared to be some dissension over his selection.
-Political figures within Iran criticized the idea of handing over the supreme leader's title based on heredity and thereby creating a clerical version of the rule of the shah, who was toppled during the 1979 Islamic Revolution.
-But top clerics in the Assembly of Experts likely wanted Khamenei to prosecute the war.
+Political figures within Iran have criticized handing over the supreme leader's title based on heredity, thereby creating a clerical version of the rule of the shah, who was toppled during the 1979 Islamic Revolution.
+But top clerics in the Assembly of Experts likely wanted the younger Khamenei to prosecute the war.

-Khamenei, who is believed to hold views that are even more hard-line than his late father, now will be in charge of Iran's armed forces and any decision regarding Tehran's nuclear program.
+Khamenei, who is seen as even more hard-line than his late father, will now be in charge of Iran's armed forces and any decision about Tehran's nuclear program.

 Israel has already described him as a potential target, while Trump had called him “unacceptable.”